javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 The native interface to IndexedDB, described in the specification <https://www.w3.org/TR/IndexedDB>, is event-based.

 We can also use `async/await` with the help of a promise-based wrapper, like <https://github.com/jakearchibald/idb>.
-That's pretty convenient, but the wrapper is not perfect, it can't replace events for all cases, so we'll start with events, and then use the wrapper.
+That's pretty convenient, but the wrapper is not perfect, it can't replace events for all cases.
+So we'll start with events, and  then, after we gain understanding of IndexedDb, we'll use the wrapper.

 ## Open database

-To start working with IndexedDB, we need to open a database.
+To start working with IndexedDB, we first need to open a database.

 The syntax: